scrabbletank/farhome-rules/rulesdoc.md

 #### Charmer
 *Requires proficiency in Conversation*
 When rolling a Conversation challenge against a non-hostile creature you add a superior die to the roll.
-On a crit the creature treats you as a friend for the next day.
+On a critical the creature treats you as a friend for the next day.

 #### Keeper of Lore
 *Requires proficiency with Lore*
-You add 2 superior dice when rolling a Lore challenge to identify a magic item, and on crit you know if the item is cursed or not.
+You add 2 superior dice when rolling a Lore challenge to identify a magic item, and on a critical you know if the item is cursed or not.
 When taking this feat you may choose a race, nation, or area of the world to gain an expert understanding of that land, culture and history.
 You make make a Lore check to recall information in that topic.

 #### Beast Whisperer
 *Requires proficiency in Animal Handling*

 You gain expertise in Animal Handling.
 Your skill with animals allows you to pacify even hostile beasts.
 You can spend your turn attempting to calm the beast, making an animal handling roll.
 On success the creature is no longer hostile.

 You can make an animal handling roll against a beast that hasn't been hostile towards you in an attempt to befriend it.
-On a crit the beast will defend you while in its habitat.
+On a critical the beast will defend you while in its habitat.

 #### Book of Hymns
 *Requires 2 Charisma, proficiency in Religion*